Wondering why someone’s Life Insurance premium is lower than yours? Here are 12 key factors that impact the cost of life insurance.

 But how do you go about ‘getting a deal’?
 Life insurance doesn’t exactly go on sale.
 There’s no Black Friday for term life policies, or discount codes on your favourite podcasts…

-What factors go into deciding the price of a life insurance policy?
+What factors affect the cost of life insurance policy?

 If you needed another reason to long for your youth, here it is: the younger you are, the cheaper your life insurance will be.
 Life insurance premium costs rise as you age – statistically you’re more likely to die or develop poor health.
 When you’re young, you present less risk to the insurance company covering you, especially on a shorter ‘term’ plan.
 If you’re highly likely to outlive the term set in your policy, your insurer won’t be called upon to pay your death benefit.
 This is reflected in your premium rates.
 So if you’re looking to save a buck, opt in early.